Accommodation for older people who want support to live independently

 Who offers support?

-A sheltered scheme manager will make sure you are alright and be there if you need support, Monday to Friday (during office hours).
-Out of hours there is an alarm call service to deal with emergencies.
+A Sheltered Scheme Manager will make sure you are alright and be there if you need support.
+The hours of availability vary from scheme to scheme, but there is always an alarm call service to deal with emergencies any time, day or night.

 What support is offered?